 March is Women's History Month and is set aside to honor women's contributions to American history.
 Mary Hays McCauley, also known as Molly Pitcher, is perhaps one of Cumberland Valley’s most famous women.
 Below we commemorate the vital role these equally important but often overlooked women played in Cumberland Valley's rich history.

 Rosemarie Peiffer & Evelyn G. Sharp

 The Peiffer Memorial Arboretum and Nature Preserve, in Lower Allen Township and New Cumberland, is dedicated to the memory of Rosemarie Peiffer, the first female Cumberland County Commissioner, and her husband, Howard.
 Rosemarie was raised on a farm in Schuylkill County and was a licensed registered nurse.
 She developed an interest in politics and was elected to the New Cumberland Borough Council before being elected as a county commissioner in 1979.
-Both Rosemarie and Howard were strong advocates of land preservation and the arboretum and nature preserve consist of 35 wooded acres with nature trails and some of the largest trees in the state.
+Rosemarie and Howard were strong advocates of land preservation.
+The arboretum and nature preserve consist of 35 wooded acres with nature trails and some of the largest trees in the state.